Wilson College requires a minimum of 36 course credits to graduate with a bachelor's degree.

 Reminder: Check with Wilson College directly for more information on requirements.
 Individual departments or majors may have additional required courses.

-NOTE: Double majoring may require more work but it can provide a unique combination of experience that helps students stand out when job searching or applying to grad school.
+NOTE: Declaring a double major may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to a graduate program.

-✅ Wilson College does offer services for students with disabilities.
+✅ Wilson College offers services for students with disabilities.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

-✅ Wilson College has distance learning options for students who are interested in taking classes online.
+✅ Wilson College true for students who are interested in taking classes online.

-✅ Wilson College offers some credit for Advanced Placement (AP) classes taken in high school.
-Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.
+✅ Wilson College true Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-The main library on campus is the Stewart Library and there are no other libraries on campus.
+The main library on campus is the Stewart Library.

 A dual degree program allows a student to study and earn two degrees at the same time.